 The puppy area will contain a rotating array of items and include an indoor area and outside area.
 Sounds will be presented as an audio CD first to identify puppies that have natural sound aversion, and then I will desensitize before exposure to actual noise making item (not CD) which includes the accompanying percussive sound waves.
 This takes time.
 This takes effort.
 This makes a better dog.

 We have added certain elements to a program upon request in order to identify puppies with a predisposition to certain sports.
-We can identify pups that like birds, nosework, human scent, cadaver, truffles, water, horses, livestock, schutzhund, etc. So if you have an interest in a certain sport let us know and we can add it to our litter raising to help identify the best dog for you.
+We can identify pups that show a predisposition to birds, nose work, human scent, water, horses, livestock, tugging, retrieval etc. So if you have an interest in a certain sport let us know and we can add it to our litter raising to help identify the best dog for you.

 Gapped wood slats

 Chain link fencing (horizontal)

 People wearing costumes, sunglasses, hats, heavy coats, and holding packages